 Meals: Breakfast, lunch, and dinner

-After lunch, we venture into Gunung Gading National Park for a chance to see any blooming Rafflesia, the biggest flower in the world.
+After lunch, we venture into Gunung Gading National Park for a chance to see any blooming Rafflesia, the biggest flower in the world, or go for a hike to the park waterfall.
 We then end our ride at a welcoming seaside resort, where you can enjoy a well-deserved plunge in the pool, and see the sunset from the beach.

 Meals: Breakfast, lunch, and dinner